BRTNetwork/brt-lib/docs/index.md

 Returns the hash (id) of a binary transaction blob.

-This is a static method on the `RippleAPI` class.
+This is a static method on the `BRTAPI` class.

 ### Parameters